 15. Never stop growing

 I’m so proud of my father-in-law.
 He is nearing retirement but just started learning the banjo.
 He’s never had the time to learn it but he decided there’s no better time than now.
 Every night, he practices and learns a bit more.

 That’s how I want to be, too.
-I never want to stop learning, to stagnate and feel there’s nothing else left for me.
-Because those are the people who stop finding the joy in life.
+I never want to stop learning, to stagnate, and feel there’s nothing else left for me.
+Because those are the people who stop finding joy in life.

 I meet them in the nursing homes, I meet them at church, I meet them wherever there are people.